 Streaming data systems, so called fast data, promise accelerated access to information, leading to new innovations and competitive advantages.
 But they aren’t just faster versions of big data.
 They force architecture changes to meet new demands for reliability and dynamic scalability, more like microservices.
 Dean Wampler outlines what you need to know to exploit fast data successfully.

-Big data started with an emphasis on batch-oriented architectures, where data is captured in large, scalable stores then processed using batch jobs.
+Big data started with an emphasis on batch-oriented architectures, where data is captured in large, scalable stores and then processed using batch jobs.
 To reduce the gap between data arrival and information extraction, these architectures are now evolving to be stream oriented, where data is processed as it arrives.
 While a new buzzword, fast data is also a new opportunity for innovation in how your organization leverages data.

 However, fast data architectures introduce new challenges for your organization.
 Whereas a batch job might run for hours, a stream processing application might run for weeks or months.
 This raises the bar for making these systems resilient against traffic spikes, hardware and network failures, and so forth.
 The microservice world has faced these challenge for a while.
 Your data teams will likely need to evolve to resemble the teams you already have for your microservices-based systems.
 In fact, you’ll probably merge these teams over time, as your microservices do more data processing and your data systems leverage your microservices.